Numerical calculation of the $k$-space second Chern number in four dimensions: Numerical methods for the Second Chern number

 where $\mu,\nu \in \{1,2,3,4\}$.
 The second Chern number $C_2$ is given by the integral:

-Here, $\epsilon^{\mu\nu\rho\sigma}$ denotes the four-dimensional totally antisymmetric Levi-Civita symbol, and the Einstein summation convention is implied for repeated indices.
+Here, the trace is taken with respect to the occupied band index, $\epsilon^{\mu\nu\rho\sigma}$ denotes the 4D antisymmetric Levi-Civita symbol, and the Einstein summation convention is implied for repeated indices.
 Using the antisymmetry $\mathcal{F}_{\mu\nu}=-\mathcal{F}_{\nu\mu}$, the integrand can be written in terms of three pairings, e.g.

-In gapped phases, $C_2$ is integer-quantized and changes only when the bulk gap closes.
+In gapped phases, $C_2$ remains quantized and changes only when the bulk gap closes.
+We note that the main difficulty in numerically computing the $k$-space $C_2$ lies in evaluating this 4D integral.